-Vaccination is most effective when given prior to HPV infection, i.e. before you start having sex.
+Vaccination is most effective when given prior to HPV infection i.e. before you start having sex.
 For people who are already sexually active, the vaccine may still be of benefit as it will prevent the acquisition of new HPV infections for the strains the vaccine covers.

-For further information please ask for our vaccine information pamphlet Preventing HPV Cancers by Vaccination or visit www.hpv.org.nz
+For further information please ask for our vaccine information pamphlet HPV Vaccination: Preventing HPV and HPV-related cancers or visit hpv.org.nz.